edcheyjr/harry-potter/README.md

 # [Harry potter cast website](https://moviecast.vercel.app/)

-Fandom website listing all the characters in the [Harry Potter Franchise](https://www.imdb.com/title/tt0241527/) and there characteristics.
+Fandom website listing all the characters in the [Harry Potter Franchise](https://www.imdb.com/title/tt0241527/) and their characteristics.
 This is courtesy to the [HP-API](https://hp-api.onrender.com/).

 <!-- prettier-ignore-start -->
 <!-- [![Build Status][build-badge]][build]